Shopify/css/commenting/readme.md

 // Good!

 //
-// This is a Sass block comment
+// This is a good block comment
-//
 .red-bull {
   content: 'bull';
   color: red;